 The bodies of 180 victims of North Vietnamese ambushes were given a mass burial in Quang Tri province on Tuesday.

-The bodies of 180 victims of North Vietnamese ambushes were given a mass burial in Quang Tri province on Tuesday.
+Background: The bodies of 180 victims of North Vietnamese ambushes were given a mass burial in Quang Tri province on Tuesday.
 They wee civilians who had been killed as they tried to escape the Communist advance into the province in May.

 Bodies had been collected by villagers during July.
 Only about 70 could be identified.
 The funeral was at the burned-out town of Phong Dien -- now the most northerly inhabited township in South Vietnam.
 Local people paid for the mass funeral themselves.